Harbour Information

 Berthing, Mooring & Anchoring

-They charge £1.50 per metre per night for this with short stays at £5.00.
-Water and electricity are available here.
+They charge £2.00 per metre per night for this with short stays at £5.00.
+Water is available here but no shore power.
 Anchoring and drying out is possible deeper within, but it is not allowed to anchor in the entrance near the club.
 Nipping up the creek at HW to the Sloop Inn is possible.

 http://www.rvyc.org.uk/

 The intrepid gunk holer working his way into the Creek should be aware that the channel must be kept clear, and anchoring is not allowed on the Western side.
-It may be possible to anchor and dry out on the eastern side of the channel in the region of Ashlake Creek.
+The eastern side of the creek is privately owned by the adjacent businesses and residents, so again anchoring is impossible.

-A high water it should be possible to reach the head of navigation at Wootton Bridge, and get your dinghy tied up somewhere temporarily by the Sloop Pub.
+A high water it should be possible to reach the head of navigation at Wootton Bridge, and haul your dinghy up the slipway and visit the Sloop Pub.

 On the eastern bank by Wooton Bridge, the boatyard at East Quay offering drying moorings to local boats, and some repair facilities has now been replaced by an upmarket estate agents.
 Such are the times in 2010.

-A similar fate awaits the other boatyard at Fishbourne Quay (shown on the Admiralty chart as coming up just after the RVYC upon entering the creek).
-There are now no facilities for a visiting small craft within Wootton Creek itself, and no fuel available.
+The other boatyard at Fishbourne Quay (shown on the Admiralty chart as coming up just after the RVYC upon entering the creek) has been developed into units for "maritime related commerce" and has no facilities for visiting yachtsmen though, in the future, it may happen that one of the businesses there will be invloved in the sort of stuff we need.
+Basically there are now no facilities for a visiting small craft within Wootton Creek itself, and no fuel available.

 Facilities